nrcs97/test-assessment/README.md

-Aquí tienes un ejemplo de un archivo `README.md` para tu proyecto:

----

 # Next.js Vehicle Filter and Result Application

 This is a Next.js application that allows users to filter vehicle models by type and model year, and view the results on a separate page.
-The project uses Tailwind CSS for styling and React's `Suspense` for handling loading states.
+The project was styled with Tailwind CSS.

 ## Features